IBM PCjr: Cost

 The PCjr's cost was its biggest disadvantage, even more so than the keyboard.
-The price point was perceived as too high for a home computer, but not powerful enough for a business machine.
+The price point was perceived as too high for a home computer, yet the PCjr was not powerful enough to be a business machine.
 IBM's lack of clear messaging on their target market (home, schools, or executives working at home) made it difficult for software developers, consumers, and dealers to prepare for the product.
 The price point was perceived as targeting a market that did not exist.
 IBM was surprised to learn that many of the initial customers for the PCjr were not home users as they assumed, but instead businesses who wanted a cheaper PC that took less space on a desk.

 IBM failed to recognize that many consumers wanted a computer more sophisticated than those that cost less than $500, but did not want to spend more than $1,000.
 The PCjr offered no compelling reason to spend that much.
-The PCjr cost more than twice as much as the C64 and the Atari 8-bit family, while inferior to both for videogames.
+The PCjr cost more than twice as much as the C64 and the Atari 8-bit computers, while inferior to both for videogames.
 Spinnaker, a game developer, stated that they discontinued development for the PCjr when they learned of the actual price.

 Consumers were reportedly much more excited about the also-new Macintosh 128K, which was more sophisticated but only cost US$300 more, with accessories and software.
 The Macintosh reportedly outsold the IBM product during their first two months on the market.
 The PCjr's price was close to that of the Coleco Adam, but the Adam also included a tape drive, a printer, and software.
 A realistic cost including peripherals was $2,000 and other configurations cost $3,000 or more.

 The IIe was the PCjr's most direct competition.
 Although the PC outsold it Apple sold almost 110,000 units in December 1983, in part to customers who had waited until details of the PCjr became available.
 Apple estimated that 80% of its dealers sold IBM and Apple computers, and many visitors who were disappointed by the PCjr, or curious about the Macintosh, reportedly left with a IIe instead.
 The latter was so popular that a shortage occurred in early 1984.

 The US$669 PCjr model compared favorably to a $1,400 IIe also with 64 kB and no floppy drive, but Apple lowered their computer's price as part of a "Starter System" package, with monitor and floppy drive, to a price as low as $1,300, plus a 30% discount for the important education market.
 In April 1984 Apple introduced the Apple IIc, a portable version with a more compact form factor, 128 kB of RAM, and a floppy drive.
 Although the PCjr's CPU was superior, the IIc—which Apple did not describe as a home computer, to avoid the "game machine" connotation—had an excellent keyboard and was compatible with the Apple II's enormous software library.